asynkron/gam-web/src/docs/Design Principles.md

 # Design principles

-Proto.Actor was born in the Go ecosystem, these design principles was set on day one to conform to the Go mindset.
+{{protoactor}} was born in the Go ecosystem, these design principles was set on day one to conform to the Go mindset.

 ## Constraints